 The neighborhood was a haven from the discrimination that many blacks faced in the south and white-prevalent surrounding neighborhoods, according to MNopedia.
 Music and theater flourished, and many African-American newspapers represented the interests of the inhabitants.
 Rondo resident Roy Wilkins led the national NAACP 50 years after St. Paul established its first chapter of the organization.

 What was a tight-knit community preceding the construction of I-94 is now a ghost of its former self: a frontage road to a hotel and a thoroughfare to simply pass through the neighborhood, not to bring one to the neighborhood.
 The freeway displaced the entire neighborhood of 1064 families, 253 single individuals, and about 300 businesses.
 Some, including Reverend George Davis, were forcibly removed from their homes.
+While Rondo was not the only neighborhood threatened by I-94, others had the resources to save their neighborhoods.

 Former Secretary of Transportation Anthony Foxx said that black communities were systematically eliminated throughout the country by the highway projects, including his own neighborhood in Charlotte, North Carolina.
 “Businesses didn’t invest there.
 Grocery stores and pharmacies didn’t take the risk.
 I could not even get a pizza delivered to my house,” Foxx said during a presentation at the Center for American Progress last year.